-Boyle Renaissance is a special planning area within The Quarters Downtown Community Revitalization Levy Area Plan.
+Boyle Renaissance is located within The Quarters Downtown Community Revitalization Levy Plan area.
+The Boyle Renaissance development has helped to establish a community that brings together a range of affordable and market housing opportunities.
 This City-led redevelopment is located between 95 Street and 96 Street, extending from 103A Avenue north to the LRT tracks.
-The Boyle Renaissance redevelopment is underway and will create a community that brings together a range of affordable and market housing opportunities.

-Boyle Renaissance will meet the housing, social recreation and service needs of current residents and welcome new neighbours to the community.
-Accredited childcare, cultural opportunities, family services, park space, community gardens and social space will be located within a two-and-a-half block area.
+Boyle Renaissance meets the housing, social, recreation and service needs of current residents and welcomes new neighbours to the community.
+Accredited childcare, cultural opportunities, park space, and social space are located within a two-and-a-half block area.

 Phase I - Completed